samuelbalogh/codeclub2022/01/Readme.md

 ### Course basics

-- goals
-- methods
-- topics
+- goals, methods, topics
 - guest lecturers
-- suggested reading
-- suggested prep time
+- suggested reading, suggested prep time

-- not a bootcamp
-- no obligations, no guarantees
+- not a bootcamp, no obligations, no guarantees
 - can promise to teach the basics of Python

-- if you have an error message:
-  - read it carefully
+- read a lot of realpython.com
-  - google for answers to your problem

 ### Python